St. Patrick High School (Chicago): History

 The original school, St. Patrick Academy, was opened by the Christian Brothers near Adams Street and Des Plaines.
 In 1953, the school moved to its current site, on Belmont and Austin avenues.
-The student population was bigger than anticipated, which required almost immediate addition to the new structure; a construction project completed for the 1956—57 school year.
+The student population was bigger than anticipated, which required almost immediate addition to the new structure; a construction project completed for the 1956–57 school year, which became known as the "Round Building" due to its cylindrical shape.

 In 1991, one floor of the school was redeveloped as a computer center.
 After a long term fundraising effort, further addition and remodeling took place with the addition of an atrium, theater, music facilities, media center, and a second smaller gymnasium.

+In the 2010s and 2020s, several more improvements were made, with the 1991 computer center being redesigned again as a single computer lab, along with a separate "lab" to house the school's INCubator EDU program.
+The basement of the Round Building was further renovated in 2022–2023 as an Engineering lab.
+That same year, the school Library was renovated and became the Barret Learning Resource Center and includes a redesigned library space along with an E-Sports room.

 Academics

-St. Patrick offers three levels of education to its students: the Phoenix Program for students who need additional academic support, the College Prep Program, and the Honors Program.
+St. Patrick's academic offerings over the years have changed significantly.
+Prior to the 1990s, the school offered 3 levels of classes: General Studies, College Prep, and Honors, and students were placed in tracks for all their classes.
+Later on, the school opened up the schedule so that students could take different courses at different levels for their subjects, and the General Studies program was renamed "College Prep Phoenix" while the previous College Prep classes became "College Prep De la Salle".
+In the 2020s, the program for students who need additional academic support was again renamed as the "Blessed Brother James Miller Learning Resource Program" and the Phoenix level of courses was abolished.
+Saint Patrick currently offers 3 levels of courses: College Prep, Honors, and AP or Dual Credit.
+30 Advanced Placement or Dual Credit courses are offered through the College Board or partnerships with college and universities.

 Student life

-Non-Athletic Activities
+Non-athletic activities

 The school also has an academic team, a chess team, band, FIRST Robotics Competition, and dance.
 The chess team finished second in the IHSA state chess tournament in 1977 and tied for third in 2008.
 The chess team has had multiple state tournament appearances, and has developed a friendly rivalry with St. Ignatius College Prep.

 The cheerleading squad is composed of girls from nearby all-girls schools who choose to try out.

-Theatre Department
+Theatre department

 The school's Theatre Department stages one play in the fall, one student play in the winter, one musical in the spring, and one miscellaneous play in the summer as part of its Community Theater Initiative.
-The school’s theatre, the Stahl Family Theatre, is partnered with the Chicago Kids Theatre Company for it being one of the most technologically advanced theaters in the Chicago area.
+The school's theatre, the Stahl Family Theatre, is partnered with the Chicago Kids Theatre Company for it being one of the most technologically advanced theaters in the Chicago area.